YBPrasad/BankApplication/README.md

-#this is my php project for bank
+#this is my php project for bank to managing banking terminal